jwardsmith/STARCHIVE/README.md

 # STARCHIVE

-**Starchive** is a toolset for collecting, organizing, and exporting your GitHub starred repositories.
+**Starchive** is a toolset for collecting, organising, and exporting your GitHub starred repositories.
 Whether you're curating inspiration, tracking tools, or maintaining research lists, Starchive helps you make sense of your stars.

 ### ✨ Features